 Soon after, I went to visit my cousin, John (Swami) Howard, in Orlando, Florida, where I was introduced to my first electric guitar, a tobacco sunburnt Epiphone.
 Cousin John played a few jazz chords and Electric Funeral by Black Sabbath and I was so blown away, my life was changed forever.

 Fast forward ten or so years and I’m just now moving back to Maryland after a year of guitar studies at Berklee College of Music and a brief stint with a funk band out of Richmond, Va.
 It was around this time that Mark Smoot showed up at my door with a tape of Chainsaw Jazz, the amazing new avante-jazz-rock outfit featuring Paul Sears of the Muffins.
-Smoot and I went on to form the prog band, Farquhar.
+Smoot and I (along with Chris Gallo), went on to form the prog band, Farquhar.

 My first memory of Paul is us hanging out at his house, listening the Trout Mask Replica.
 This was my first exposure to Beefheart (thank you, Paul!).
 We were there working on music for what would be my first “real” recording, Chainsaw Jazz CD, Disconcerto.